-where, Q_w is the wood discharge $(m^3/15min)$ and F is the wood flux (piece number/15 min).
-Using this equation, the total volume of wood was calculated based on three different conditions: (i) operator annotation (TP + FN), (ii) raw data of the detection software (TP + FP) and (iii) post-processed data of the detection software $(TP{modeled})$.
-Fig 11 shows a comparison of the total volume of wood from the manual annotations in comparison with the raw and post-processed annotations from the detection software.
-As shown, the raw detection results underestimate wood volume by almost one order of magnitude.
+post-processed data from the detection software (TP{modeled}).
+Figure 11 shows a comparison of the total volume of wood from the manual annotations in comparison with the raw and post-processed annotations from the detection software.
+As shown, the raw detection results underestimate wood volume by almost 1 order of magnitude.
 After processing, the results show some scatter but are distributed around the 1:1 slope, which indicates that they follow the manual annotation results.
-There is a slight difference for days with lower fluxes (Jan 4 and 7), where the post-processing tends to over-estimate wood volumes, but in terms of an overall wood balance the volume of wood on these days are negligible.
-In total, $125 m^3$ wood was annotated by the operator and the software automatically detected only $46 m^3$, some of which represent false positives.
-After post-processing, $142 m^3$ wood was estimated to have passed in the analyzed videos for a total error of 13.5%.
+There is a slight difference for days with lower fluxes (4 and 7 January), for which the post-processing tends to overestimate wood volumes, but in terms of an overall wood balance the volume of wood on these days is negligible.
+In total, 125 m3 of wood was annotated by the operator and the software automatically detected only 46 m3, some of which represent false positives.
+After post-processing, 142 m3 of wood was estimated to have passed in the analyzed videos for a total error of 13.5%.